Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance

-Despite this progress, the current CBF implementation faces limitations for DOA in UAVs.
+Despite this progress, current CBF implementations face limitations for DOA in UAVs.
 Existing CBF formulations act at the position or velocity level~\cite{VOCBF2025,FixedWingCBF2025}, but do not provide closed-form acceleration-space constraints compatible with fast low-level thrust control.
-Although HOCBF implies extension of classical CBF to higher-order systems, it does not target acceleration or thrust as a control variable for DOA in UAVs.
-The HOCBF ensures safety at higher relative degrees~\cite{AdaptiveCBF2022}, but requires solving QPs online, which is unsuitable for embedded flight controllers.
-Current implementations of CBF insufficiently address latency and uncertainty for DOA in UAVs.
+The HOCBFs do not directly address acceleration or thrust for UAV DOA~\cite{HOCBF1}.
+Although their constraints are solver-independent, online QP approaches can limit real-time use on embedded platforms~\cite{AdaptiveCBF2022}.
+The current CBF is insufficient to address latency and uncertainty in UAV DOA.
 The ISSf-CBF~\cite{ISSfCBF2023} and tube-based formulations~\cite{TubeCBF2023} consider robustness to input delay, but they are conservative and rely on iterative solvers.
 Probabilistic CBFs improve risk handling, but have not been adapted to acceleration-level constraints or integrated with hard real-time systems~\cite{ProbEnum2025,SafetyFly2025}.
-Similarly, CBF with chance-constraints shows the importance of probabilistic risk margins for UAVs but remains velocity-centric~\cite{cccbf}.
+Similarly, CBF with chance-constraints emphasizes probabilistic risk margins for UAVs but remains velocity-centric~\cite{cccbf}.
 The QP-based CBF solvers and sampling-based planners are too slow for high-rate DOA control, particularly on resource-constrained UAV hardware~\cite{FixedWingCBF2025,RobustCBF2025,AdaptiveCBF2022}.
-There are lighter and computationally efficient extensions of MPC, such as TinyMPC, which has been tested on Crazyflie but is under scrutiny for its fast DOA in UAVs~\cite{tinyMPC}.
+Lightweight and computationally efficient MPC extensions, such as TinyMPC, proving formal guarantees for fast reaction, are available for Crazyflies, but they do not quantify performance in high closing velocity DOA scenarios~\cite{tinyMPC}.